 • Robotics Club promotes increased awareness in the sciences and the field of robotics at the College and the respective community.
-Membership is open to any student of Mesalands.

-• Rodeo Club offers students with an interest in rodeo the opportunity to develop their skills and participate in various rodeo events.
-The club attends and hosts rodeos, team roping competitions, and dances.
+Membership is open to any student enrolled in credit-bearing classes at Mesalands. • Rodeo Club offers students with an interest in rodeo the opportunity to develop their sk lls and participate in various rodeo events.
+The club attends and hosts a rodeo, team roping competitions, and dances.